 The OrangeLink is a completely new RileyLink compatible design by Vic Wu (Birdfly).
-The OrangeLink uses 2 AAA batteries for up to 2 weeks runtime and totally new Bluetooth and RF processors that allow users to update the firmware from their mobile phones as new features and firmware updates are released.
-Both Medtronic(916MHz) and Omnipod(433MHz) compatible and a vibration notification feature to alert of App Disconnects and Battery Low Level.
+The OrangeLink uses 2 AAA batteries for up to 4 weeks runtime*.
+The OrangeLink has totally new Bluetooth and RF processors that allow users to update the firmware from their mobile phones as new features and firmware updates are released.
+Both Medtronic(915-866MHz) and Omnipod(433MHz) antennas are on board, and a vibration notification feature to alert of App Disconnects and Battery Low Level.

 - nRF52 – N52810 Nordic Semiconductor SoC ARM Processor

 - 2 AAA Batteries (~11-14 days Lithium, ~7-10 days Alkaline, ~7-10 days Rechargeable Lithium)